noddypandey/notes/README.md

-# notes
+# Node-Trello
-..*This application lets user craete different boards.
+1. This application lets user craete different boards.
-..*Each board can have multiple tasks.
+2. Each board can have multiple tasks.
-..*Each task can have status of Either "Todo", or "Doing" or "Done".
+3. Each task can have status of Either "Todo", or "Doing" or "Done".

 #Live Preview